 How to Learn a New Language Effectively for 9-5 Professionals

 You’re probably learning a new language, and you know that there are so many benefits you can get from it.
-However, what you don’t understand is how you can start this journey because you have a job and you work 40 hours per week, and you have to spend the rest of your time with family, friends and in fact, maybe one side business or two.
+However, you may be wondering how you can start this journey with a job that requires you to work 40 hours a week while spending the rest of your time with family, friends, and hobbies.

 Does this sound like you?